akkumar1212/Retail_Sales_SQL_Analysis/README.md

 Before answering any business questions, I had to fix the foundation.
 Here is how I tackled the mess:

 1.  **Recovering "Lost" Data (My Favorite Part):**
     I found rows where the `Item Name` was missing (NULL), but the `Price` was there.
 Instead of deleting these rows, I wrote a **Self-Join** query.
 It looked for *other* transactions with the same price and category to "fill in the blanks" for the missing names.
-This saved roughly **[X]** rows of data!
+This saved roughly **268+** rows of data!

 2.  **The Duplicate Trap:**
     Simple `DISTINCT` commands weren't enough.
 I used aggregation logic to identify transaction IDs that appeared twice and removed the erroneous duplicates while keeping the valid data.